-To this end, We are particularly keen to include the “voice” of the party members in this research.
+To this end, we are particularly keen to include the “voice” of the party members in this research.

-Hence, in the following, if you will sign up for our newsletter, you will be contacted in the spring-summer of 2021 by a researcher from the University of Sussex to receive all the information necessary for participation in the research project.
+Hence, in the following, if you sign up for our newsletter, you will be contacted in the spring-summer of 2021 by a researcher from the University of Sussex to receive all the information necessary for participation in the research project.

 In particular, in the next spring-summer, you will receive an invite to complete a short web survey with some questions concerning political activism, participation as well as relevant current affairs.
-The results of this survey will be of invaluable help to understand the profile, views, and aims of Your party’s supporters.
+The results of this survey will be of invaluable help to understand the profile, views and aims of your party’s supporters.

-For this reason, We ask you to send this communication to people potentially interested in this research to inform them that Brexit research is underway and that any help provided will be valuable to understand the importance and impact of this phenomenon.
+For this reason, we ask you to send this communication to people potentially interested in this research to inform them that Brexit research is underway and that any help provided will be valuable to understand the importance and impact of this phenomenon.

 Participation in the research is voluntary.